vn-nv/Machine-Learning-with-Spark-on-Google-Cloud-Dataproc/README.md

 # Machine Learning with Spark on Google Cloud Dataproc
 This is a project based on Spark interactive shell on a Google Cloud Dataproc cluster.
+Code in main.py just demonstrate the commands while pyspark is launched.
 ***
 In this project, I
 create a training dataset for machine learning using Spark.